Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 "My husband abandoned me—everyone else will too."
 (I struggled with this as a suicide widow)

 Bring it all into the light.
-Name it.

-2) Challenge and Replace Every Single One
+2) Challenge and Replace Each One

 Now, tear down lies one by one.